OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 - A [PivotTable](/javascript/api/excel/excel.pivottable) contains a [PivotHierarchyCollection](/javascript/api/excel/excel.pivothierarchycollection) that has multiple [PivotHierarchies](/javascript/api/excel/excel.pivothierarchy).
 - These [PivotHierarchies](/javascript/api/excel/excel.pivothierarchy) can be added to specific hierarchy collections to define how the PivotTable pivots data (as explained in the [following section](#hierarchies)).
 - A [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) contains a [PivotFieldCollection](/javascript/api/excel/excel.pivotfieldcollection) that has exactly one [PivotField](/javascript/api/excel/excel.pivotfield).
 If the design expands to include OLAP PivotTables, this may change.
 - A [PivotField](/javascript/api/excel/excel.pivotfield) can have one or more [PivotFilters](/javascript/api/excel/excel.pivotfilters) applied, as long as the field's [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) is assigned to a hierarchy category.
 - A [PivotField](/javascript/api/excel/excel.pivotfield) contains a [PivotItemCollection](/javascript/api/excel/excel.pivotitemcollection) that has multiple [PivotItems](/javascript/api/excel/excel.pivotitem).
 - A [PivotTable](/javascript/api/excel/excel.pivottable) contains a [PivotLayout](/javascript/api/excel/excel.pivotlayout) that defines where the [PivotFields](/javascript/api/excel/excel.pivotfield) and [PivotItems](/javascript/api/excel/excel.pivotitem) are displayed in the worksheet.
+The layout also controls some display settings for the PivotTable.

 Let's look at how these relationships apply to some example data.
 The following data describes fruit sales from various farms.
 It will be the example throughout this article.